icinganalysis/icinganalysis.github.io/content/NACA-ARR-5G13.md

 ##Discussion

+(Note: the image quality of the pdf of NACA-ARR-5G13 did not allow readily capturing the text, so much of this post is images, not searchable text.)

 Here we cooperation between NACA and the RAE (Royal Aircraft Establishment), as author J. K. Hardy was from the RAE, as were several of the references.